bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Right.
 So there's now something in Bitcoin Core, it's a baby step, it's a step towards packet relay, right?

+Sjors Provoost: 00:36:24

+Exactly

+Aaron van Wirdum: 00:36:25

-That's just a way to think about it.
+It's just a way to think about it.

 Sjors Provoost: 00:36:26